 The Maple-Mustard Dressing is loaded with nutrients, too, as I’ve used hemp seeds as the base.
 Hemp seeds are rich in omega-3 fatty acids and protein, and they’re a good source of Vitamin E, phosphorus, magnesium, calcium, iron, and zinc.
 And this dressing is delicious, if I do say so myself.
 You may want to make a double batch of it, so you smother the rest of your meal in it.

-I’ve added spiced roasted pecans to this salad for a little crunch, and because they’re also very nutrient-dense.
-These roasted pecans are so you go may want to make extra so you can snack on them later.
+I’ve added spiced roasted pecans to this salad for a little crunch.
+They're so you go may want to make extra so you can snack on them later.
 (I have to stop myself from eating them all whenever I make this salad!)

 While this kale salad is a terrific dish to serve on Thanksgiving, it also makes an excellent light autumn meal.
 It’s perfect for lunch the day after Thanksgiving, especially if you over-indulged a little too much the day before.
 With its red and green color theme, it’s a great dish to serve on Christmas, too.